HTML templates¶

 </html>

-The keys available in the meta dictionary are title, date, category, link, url, iso_date, and html.
+The keys available in the meta dictionary are title, date, categories, tags, link, url, iso_date, and html.
 The keys are defined below.
-Use the meta['title'] or meta.title syntax to get values from the meta dictionary in the template.
+Use the meta['title'] or meta.title syntax to get values from the metadata dictionary in the HTML template.

 A base.html template can be used as a skeleton document for the other HTML templates.
 See the Jinja documentation for more information about using base templates.